-There are two modes of DMA operation, DMA mode 0 or 1, selected by FCR[3].
+There are two modes of DMA operation, DMA mode 0 or 1.
+Bit 3 of the FIFO control register, FCR[3], selects the DMA mode.

-In DMA mode 0 or FIFO disable (FCR[0]=0) DMA occurs in single character transfers.
+In DMA mode 0 of FIFO disable mode (FCR[0] = 0) DMA occurs in single character transfers.
 In DMA mode 1 multicharacter (or block) DMA transfers are managed to relieve the processor for longer periods of time.